StackStorm/st2/docs/source/workflows.rst

 *   `Mistral <https://github.com/stackforge/mistral>`_ is a dedicated
     workflow service, integrated and bundled with |st2|.
-With Mistral runner, you can define complex workflow logic with forks and joins, retry-failure policies,  delays, resumes, restarts, and manual check-points.
+With Mistral runner, you can define complex workflow logic with nested workflows, forks, joins, and policies for error handling, retries, and delays.
     **Use Mistral when you need power**.

 Learn how to define and run the workflows: